Connect Classroom Learning with Societal Issues

 - improve motivation and take their work more seriously when they have a real client.

 Designing, executing and assessing a service learning project can be a complex process that is not without risks.
-You can take advantage of the wealth of experience, resources, and materials developed by other faculty.
+However, you can take advantage of the wealth of experience, resources, and materials developed by other faculty.

 - Scale the project so that it is appropriate for the skill level of the students and the time frame allotted.